Skip to main content

 CISA’s Internet of Things Security Acquisition Guidance

-Provides recommendations on the acquisition function of an organization and how to apply cybersecurity and C-SCRM principles and practices throughout the acquisition life cycle when purchasing, deploying, operating, and maintaining IoT devices, systems, and services
+Provides recommendations for the acquisition function of an organization and how to apply cybersecurity and C-SCRM principles and practices throughout the acquisition life cycle when purchasing, deploying, operating, and maintaining IoT devices, systems, and services

 Cyber Security & Information Systems Information Analysis Center (CSIAC) Software Assurance (SWA)